 Becoming a better ballroom dancer begins with how you hold yourself.
 For good dance posture, you’ll stand stretched up, with a long spine.
 Let your core, hips, and shoulders show action, direction, and dance position.
 Become a strong partner in Tango and watch your dance card fill up fast!

 It’s important to point out that the Tango dance hold is different from other dances.
 However, as the leader holds his posture and poise, the relationship between the partners stays strong.

 Technique = Power

 The Tango uses strong, sharp movements.
 Be bold!
 There’s nothing wishy-washy about it.
-Become a better ballroom dancer by using its technique and strongly committing yourself to each step.
+Become a better all-around ballroom dancer by strongly committing yourself to each step.